Curated by Mauricio Marcin

 In Conversation: Inés Katzenstein, Mauricio Marcin, and Rachel Valinsky: June 2nd | 2 pm

-This summer, BAXTER ST at CCNY will host the 8th annual Zine & Photo Book Fair on June 2nd and 3rd, with the opening reception on June 1st from 6 to 8 pm.
+This June, BAXTER ST at CCNY will host the 8th annual Zine & Photo Book Fair on June 2nd and 3rd, with the opening reception on June 1st from 6 to 8 pm.

 For the 2018 Baxter St at CCNY Zine and Photo Book Fair entitled Common Silence, curator Mauricio Marcin invokes the utopian notion of printed matter’s ability to enact social change through small-scale action to generate micro-policies.
 Through his selection of works, curator Marcin questions how the gesture of fixing a word or image on paper has the potential to incite social change.